ekpangmichael/state-LGA-NG/README.md

-A dropdown of state and LGA in Nigeria.
+## A dropdown of States and LGA in Nigeria.
-A simple javaScript library to shows the dropdown of LGA based on a Selected State
+### A simple javaScript library to shows the dropdown of LGA based on a Selected State
 <br><center><img src="img/eg.png"></center><br>

 <b>HOW TO</b>